UedaTakeyuki/pondslider/README.md

 ```

-In other case, calling external modules
+In other case, with external executable file,

 ```python:
 import subprocess